 Brigit was invited to visit Anubis.
 In ancient Egypt, Anubis was worshipped as the god of the afterlife and of mummification.
 The jackal was associated with the dead, and Anubis was revered as the god of the underworld.

-At once, Brigit left the balcony and went inside her house.
-She closed the blinds, switched off all the electronic devices, and lay down on a thick blanket on the floor.
+Brigit went inside her house.
+She closed the blinds, switched off all the electronic devices, and laid down on a thick blanket on the floor.
 She closed her eyes and focused on her breathing.
 A sense of deep relaxation and calm enveloped her.

-From the corner of her eyes, Brigit saw a dark entity approach her.
+From the corner of her eyes, she saw a dark entity approach her.
 The creature radiated overpowering dark energy.
-She fled the town square toward a structure that had only three walls standing.
+Brigit fled the town square toward a structure that had only three walls standing.
 Feeling her panic rising as the dark entity continued its approach, Brigit stood with her back against one of the walls screaming from the top of her lungs.

 Two forms turned the corner of the town square walking behind the entity.
 Brigit screamed to draw their attention.
-The terrorizing specter continued slithering closer.
+Her screams did not deter the terrorizing specter as it continued slithering closer to her.

-Brigit clenched her fists, charged at the entity, and took a swing at it.
-Her fist fell through it.
-A powerful energy hit her.
-She dropped to her knees and doubled over with pain.
+With clenched fists, she charged at the entity and took a swing at it, but her fist fell through it.
+A powerful energy hit her and made her drop to her knees doubled over in pain.

 No one knows I’m here.
 No one will know what happened to me.

 Walk With Me

 Right then, a powerful voice boomed, “Move away from her and depart now.”
 She looked up and saw that the entity had vanished and she was alone.